bluebanquise/community/roles/prometheus/README.md

 managed alerts that were fired by Prometheus (group alerts, send emails, etc).

 By default, the role will only add a simple alerts file into the /etc/prometheus/alerts folder.
-This file contains a basic alert that trigger when an exporter is down.
+This file contains a basic alert that triggers when an exporter is down.

 You will probably wish to add more alerts.
 You can add more files in this same directory, and these will be loaded by Prometheus at startup.

-To do so, either add them manually using another role (like [generic psf](https://github.com/bluebanquise/community/blob/main/roles/generic_psf)), or add them in the inventory by adding them in the file *inventory/group_vars/all/prometheus_alerts.yml*.
+To do so, either add them manually using another role (like [generic psf](https://github.com/bluebanquise/community/blob/main/roles/generic_psf)), or add them in the inventory by adding their YAML code in the file *inventory/group_vars/all/prometheus_alerts.yml*.
 For example:

 ```yaml